How to spawn a vehicle

 Automatic repairs: if an ESF is piloted by an Engineer, it will automatically repair in 12 seconds after taking damage.
 Repair speed is equal to Nanite Auto Repair Rank 1.
-This effect does not stack with NAR itself.
+This effect does stack with NAR itself.

 Improved Nanite Auto Repair: normally, NAR activates in 12 seconds after taking damage.
 For ESFs, this delay is reduced to 8 seconds.

 Engagement Radar: all ESFs have Engagement Radar as a passive system, which automatically spots nearby aircraft, and shows direction to them when they are off screen.

 Ejection Seat – allows the pilot to safely eject from the ESF at any height.
 The Ejection Seat will remove the effects of ESF’s momentum from the pilot, and protect them against any fall damage.